 The video for “Memories That Glow” is pleasingly seductive and visually abstract in a way that fully evokes warm waves of haunting nostalgia.
 Aurally, vocalist/songwriter Terry Price recalls both Brian Wilson and 70s-era Todd Rundgren (whose enduring “Hello, It’s Me” manages to be both sweetly uplifting and profoundly melancholy simultaneously).
 And with its simple, one-line lyrical hook, “Leave me Alone,” Price creates a 4-minute gem that would have fit perfectly among the track listing of the The Beach Boys‘ masterpiece, Pet Sounds.
 Listen and tell me you don’t agree.

 “Memories That Glow” can be found on Photo Ops‘ sophomore offering, Vacation, just released on February 11th via Bad Friend Records.
 Vacation is available now on iTunes and Spotify.
 Enjoy!

 There are many things I love when it comes to vacation time, but mostly, I Love Not Camping!
-If you, like me, prefer a fancy hotel to sleeping in a tent and combating bugs with a survival knife and not having a bathroom or having to use survival tools to eat canned food, maybe you want to own this cosmetics bag that expresses your feelings?
+If you, like me, prefer a fancy hotel to sleeping in a tent, combating bugs and not having a bathroom, then maybe you want to own this cosmetics bag that expresses your feelings?
 Own it for just $16.95 at This Link!